Yuvarajarul/Yuvaraj_Portfolio/README.md

 •	Implemented advanced DAX calculations and measures to measure key performance indicators (KPIs) and track Employee's metrics.

 https://github.com/Yuvarajarul/Yuvaraj_Portfolio/assets/147295096/b9210e3a-52df-4585-a4f6-59cf14d8844b

 ### 2. PWC Call Trend Analysis

+•	Using Power BI, developed a comprehensive HR analysis dashboard using by integrating data from multiple sources (SQL) to provide insights into Employee performance,trends and forecasts.

+•	Implemented advanced DAX calculations and measures to measure key performance indicators (KPIs) and track Employee's metrics.

 ### 3. PWC Customer Churn Analysis

+•	Using Power BI, developed a comprehensive HR analysis dashboard using by integrating data from multiple sources (SQL) to provide insights into Employee performance,trends and forecasts.

+•	Implemented advanced DAX calculations and measures to measure key performance indicators (KPIs) and track Employee's metrics.

 ### 4. PWC Diversity & Inclusion Aalysis

+•	Using Power BI, developed a comprehensive HR analysis dashboard using by integrating data from multiple sources (SQL) to provide insights into Employee performance,trends and forecasts.

+•	Implemented advanced DAX calculations and measures to measure key performance indicators (KPIs) and track Employee's metrics.

 ### 5. Global GDP Data Analysis

+•	Using Power BI, developed a comprehensive HR analysis dashboard using by integrating data from multiple sources (SQL) to provide insights into Employee performance,trends and forecasts.

+•	Implemented advanced DAX calculations and measures to measure key performance indicators (KPIs) and track Employee's metrics.

 ### 6. Spotify Tracks Analysis

+•	Using Power BI, developed a comprehensive HR analysis dashboard using by integrating data from multiple sources (SQL) to provide insights into Employee performance,trends and forecasts.

+•	Implemented advanced DAX calculations and measures to measure key performance indicators (KPIs) and track Employee's metrics.

 ## Certifications: